kevinmatz/KubernetesExercises/TheKubernetesBook_Poulton/Chapter 12 - StatefulSets/statefulsets notes.md

   - this shows the fully-qualified domain names `tkb-sts-0.dullahan.default.svc.cluster.local`, etc., for each Pod, and the IP addresses for each
 - Applications can use this method to discover the currently-running Pods in the StatefulSet, and connect to them; applications need to know the name of the headless service, i.e., `dullahan.default.svc.cluster.local`

+- When the StatefulSet is scaled down, the Pods are terminated but the PVCs are not
+- Edit the abov StatefulSet YAML definition and change the replica count from 3 to 2 and redeploy it
+- `kubectl get sts tkb-sts` and `kubectl get pods` show 2 Pods
+- `kuebctl get pvc` shows that PVC `webroot-tkb-sts-2` is still available (and status shows as "Bound")
+- Change replicas back to 3 and redeploy and run the above commands again; there are 3 Pods and the new Pod `tkb-sts-2` has mounted the existing `webroot-tkb-sts-2` volume
+- If you delete a Pod (simulating a failure), using `kubectl get pods --watch` you can see the Pod being terminated, and then a new one with the same name is started (goes through states `Pending`, `ContainerCreating`, `Running`)
+  - Kubernetes created a new Pod in this case because it was 100% certain about the Pod's "failure" through the intentional termination; otherwise, manual recovery/intervention would be needed

+- More control over starting/stopping of Pods can be achieved using `spec.podManagementPolicy`
+  - `Parallel` starts/stops Pods simultaneously instead of waiting for each to be ready or to terminate

+- **Rollouts**
+  - If you change the container image(s), the StatefulSet controller will replace all the old Pods with new ones, but one at a time, and it starts with the highest-numbered Pod and works down

+- **Deleting StatefulSets**
+  - If your app is sensitive to ordered shutdown of these Pods, scale the replicas to 0
+    - Edit and post the YAML file, or, do it imperatively like this:
+      - `kubectl scale sts tkb-sts --replicas=0`
+  - Then you can delete: `kubectl delete sts tkb-sts` or `kubectl delete -f <YAML file>`
+  - This will remove all the DNS SRV records
+  - The headless Service, the volumes, the StorageClass, and the "jump Pod" will still exist; generally you would want to preserve the volumes for a production app, but beware that volumes would continue to incur costs on the cloud platform